catenarytransit/kactus-gtfs-rt/README.md

 # Kactus, a GTFS-rt cache

+**This repository has reached end of life.
+Further development on GTFS-rt ingestion will occur in https://github.com/catenarytransit/catenary-backend**

 Kactus (Kyler's Automated Cache for Transport Unification & Synchronisation) is a cache server written in Rust and using Redis.
 It is open source under the GPL 3.0 license.
 Please submit issues & pull requests!